-54 (MALDEF Annual Report 2000-2001: 26).
+&lt;sup>54 (MALDEF Annual Report 2000-2001: 26).

+[In the same year, Latinos working in organized mainstream philanthropies established Hispanics in Philanthropy (HIP).
+This national association of Latino philanthropic leaders, which originated with 50 members, currently has more than 450 individual and institutional members.
 It provides a forum to review ways in which Latino program officers and corporate grantmakers can increase Latino philanthropy and Latino representation in mainstream philanthropy, and direct grants to Latino charitable institutions that might otherwise not be on the giving radar of major philanthropic institutions.

 In addition to sponsoring a biennial International Conference, the HIP operates two international programs, administers a major capacity building project-The Funders' Collaborative for Strong Latino Communities-and operates the donors' leadership program.
 The Funders' Collaborative recently raised \$3 million in grants from 19 funders with multi-year commitments totaling more than \$4 million.
-In addition to grants, the HIP also receives revenue from membership fees.55]
+In addition to grants, the HIP also receives revenue from membership fees.]